lrskne/cf_week_three/README.md

-# Assignment 3.1 on Routing
+# Assignment 3.1 on Routing (with 3.2 extra credit)

 ## My notes -
 This is class assignment - the original instructions are below.
 Then I marked these up with my notes, observations, etc. Mainly notes are for myself!